UCI Humanities can be described in four connected areas of teaching and research:

 The School of Humanities embraces the responsibility of providing an education that matches the many talents of its outstanding students.
 We respond to the needs of students in a new century in many ways – from integrating theory and practice to developing interdisciplinary programs, to preparing students for their professional careers through internship programs.
 Your generosity will help us strengthen existing programs and develop new ones, with the goal of enabling our students to become leaders in their chosen fields and thoughtful, engaged citizens of their community, nation, and world.

-The School of Humanities features fourteen departments, six centers, three interdisciplinary undergraduate programs and two interdisciplinary graduate programs that engage faculty from diverse disciplines in advanced research.
-This diversity resonates within the departments as well, with faculty engaged in not only differing areas of scholarship but also with cross-collaboration across other Schools within UC Irvine.
+The School of Humanities is home to more departments, centers, and programs than any other School on campus and engages faculty from diverse disciplines in advanced research.
+This diversity resonates within units as well, with faculty engaged in not only different areas of scholarship but also with cross-collaboration across other Schools within UC Irvine.

 How Does Funding Academic Units and Programs make a Meaningful Impact?

 Discretionary funding from donors can have a profound impact on an academic program; it has the ability to elevate the program to a new level.
 This impact can come in a variety of forms, from campus-wide events such as conference and symposiums, to support in enhancing curricular programming and beyond.
 Donating to academics can create or contribute to new and emerging areas of study.
-For more information on how to make an academic impact at the School of Humanities, please contact Linda Haghi, Executive Director of Advancement, at 949-824-2923 or email@example.com.
+For more information on how to make an impact at the School of Humanities, please contact Suzi Weaver, Development Analyst, at 949-824-1605 or firstname.lastname@example.org.

-To learn more about VAOHP, please visit: http://sites.uci.edu/vaohp/
+To learn more about CCKS, please visit: https://www.humanities.uci.edu/criticalkorean/